aaronamran/MCSI-Remote-Cybersecurity-Internship/README.md

 Each domain has its own individual folder in this GitHub repository, and activities related to each domain are documented and saved as .md files within their respective folders.

 ### Disclaimer:
-This GitHub repository is intended to store key lessons learned during the remote internship program as a personal reference for future use.
-It is intentionally left incomplete and is not intended to be used for plagiarism or as a walkthrough for completing similar tasks.
+This GitHub repository is intended to document key lessons learned during the remote internship program for personal reference and future use, as well as to serve as part of a portfolio for job applications.
+It is intentionally incomplete and should not be used for plagiarism or as a walkthrough for completing similar tasks.